WongtonMein/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/A. Pizza Metrics.md

 ```
 Steps Taken:
 - SELECT the runner_id and **COUNT** all order_id values from our temporary table, customer_orders_temp
-- Additionally, we will **FILTER** our order_id count WHERE the pickup_time is not NULL to ensure we query successful pickups
+- Additionally, we will **FILTER** our order_id count WHERE the `pickup_time` is not NULL to ensure we query successful pickups
 - We then GROUP BY and ORDER BY the runner_id

+Results:
 | runner_id | successful_orders_delivered |
 |---|---|
 | 1 | 4 |